dancarvalhodev/Dockerfile-PHP/README.md

 14. Xdebug

 ## Tips
-Composer is installed by default
+- Composer is installed by default.
+- PHP 8.3 uses Debian Bookworm as base OS.